reactivesw/DevProc/frontend/vue_architecture.md

 We should use functional stateless components as much as possible.
 Therefore the primary interaction between a parent and child is via props and events.

 A component uses states when
-* it communicate with backend or
+* it communicates with backend or
-* it is used by multiple components.
+* it is used/controlled by multiple components.

 # Workflow